But when his heart became arrogant and hardened with pride, he was deposed from his royal throne and stripped of his glory~ Daniel 5:20 NIV

 You’re sure you understand all the facts all the time-

-Prideful people tend to think they have the inside track when it comes to understanding the motives and actions of other people.
-The truth is that most of us know a lot less than we think we know about why people do what they do.
-It’s not wrong to judge the rightness or wrongness of an action (Luke 12:57, Acts 4:19, 1st Corinthians 5:12).
+Prideful people tend to think they have the inside track when it comes to understanding the motives and actions of everyone around them.
+The truth is most of us know a whole lot less than we think we know about why people do what they do.
+There is nothing wrong or sinful about judging the rightness or wrongness of a person’s actions (Luke 12:57, Acts 4:19, 1st Corinthians 5:12).
 However, motives are an altogether different issue.
-Only God knows what drives people.
-A good policy is to assume good intent in others and leave the judging of motives to God (1st Corinthians 4:5).
+Only God knows the inner workings of the human heart.
+The best policy where motives are concerned is to assume good intent and leave the judging of motives to God (1st Corinthians 4:5).

-The only way to deal with a pride problem is through soul-searching, brutal self-honesty and a heartfelt commitment to making real and lasting changes in the way we view others and ourselves.
+The only way to deal with pride is through brutal self-honesty, constant self-reflection (2nd Corinthians 13:5) and a heartfelt commitment to making real and lasting changes in the way we view others and ourselves.
+Dealing with our pride is worth any effort it takes because God promises grace, spiritual power and peace to the humble in heart (James 4:6, James 4:10, Luke 14:11, 1st Peter 5:5-6).